 This would have worked but once I tried it on the cup was much too big and the bra would not have been the least bit wearable.
 Maybe the underwire will fix this I thought!
 LOL so I decided to add it and guess what?
 It still didn’t work out SO… in comes the seam ripper, wasted thread and wasted time.
 (Howard looking at the wasted thread with dismay).

-My next course of action was to cut out a cup in muslin fabric on the bias just to be sure the I cut out the pattern correctly.
-As it turns out I did, I just screw up the fabric.
+My next course of action was to cut out a cup in muslin fabric on the bias just to be sure that I cut out the pattern correctly.
+Fingers crossed because I highly doubt it is an error with the Bare Essentials bra pattern itself.
+As it turns out I did, I just screwed up the fabric.
 Upon further investigation there are two reasons why my cup was too big:

 I didn’t use a rotary cutter AND